 - Highlight successes.

 You should also take the time to measure your results, both during and after the transition process.
-After a lack of planning, this is the most commonly forgotten aspect of project management.
+A lack of planning is the most commonly forgotten aspect of project management.
 Unfortunately, you can’t improve something without measuring it.
 What mistakes did you make?
 Is your project a success or a failure?
 What has it inspired you to try next?

 Set yourself clear KPIs – number of users, level of satisfaction, return on the resources invested, financial performance, implementation time, etc. Ask for feedback and be responsive, even after you’ve put the project in place.
 Even if you’re tempted to launch right into a new adventure as soon as you’ve finished your project, it’s important to look back now and again.